Eric106/ddns-cloudflare/README.md

 ## Make binary

-If you want to compile by yourself the binary that is also included in the root of this repository, you first need to create and install the proper conda environment
+If you want to compile by yourself the binary that is also included in the `bin/` folder, you first need to create and install the proper conda environment

 ```bash
 conda create -n ddns-cf python==3.10.* -y